Leadership & Legacy Giving

 A bequest in your will is the most common type of estate gift.
 It is a commitment made to Kids Help Phone to be distributed by your estate upon your death.
 A bequest may be a specific sum of money, a piece of property or a percentage of your residual estate.
 Most people make a bequest when their will is created or when significant life events cause a will to be updated or changed.

-Here are some examples of bequest wording to help you get started and to review with your lawyer or estate planner:
+For some examples of bequest wording to help you get started and to review with your lawyer or estate planner, click here.

 Gift of life insurance